apportable/tally/README.md

 Usage
 -----

 Just `cd` to the directory you want to count and use the `tally` command.
 It will recurse into all sub-directories and print a subtotal for each recognised language and an overall total.

-All totals are counted based on source lines only.
-Blank lines and comment lines are excluded.
-File names starting with a dot character are ignored -- including `.`, `..`, `.git` etc.
+File names starting with a dot character (e.g. `.git`) are ignored.

 [License](http://en.wikipedia.org/wiki/ISC_license "ISC license")
 ---------